 The technical report also reveals the Team of the Tournament for 2019/20, as selected by UEFA's technical observer at the finals, Jean-François Domergue.
 It features a starting XI plus eight substitutes and includes players from seven of the clubs involved in the finals in Nyon.

 • 2019/20 UEFA Youth League Team of the Tournament:

 Luis López (Real Madrid); João Ferreira (Benfica), Víctor Chust (Real Madrid), Morato (Benfica), Miguel Gutiérrez (Real Madrid); Blanco (Real Madrid), Luka Sučić (Salzburg), Sergio Arribas (Real Madrid); Karim Adeyemi (Salzburg), Gonçalo Ramos (Benfica), Umaro Embaló (Benfica).

-Substitutes: Marvin Park (Real Madrid), Christian Rasmussen (Ajax), Neraysho Kasanwirjo (Ajax), Castello Lukeba (Lyon), Mohamed El Arouch (Olympique Lyonnais), Bernard Karrica (Dinamo), Edin Julardžija (Dinamo), Étienne Kinkoue (Internazionale), Thomas Schiró (Internazionale).2019/20 UEFA Youth League at a glance
+Substitutes: Marvin Park (Real Madrid), Christian Rasmussen (Ajax), Neraysho Kasanwirjo (Ajax), Castello Lukeba (Lyon), Mohamed El Arouch (Olympique Lyonnais), Bernard Karrica (Dinamo), Edin Julardžija (Dinamo), Étienne Kinkoue (Internazionale), Thomas Schiró (Internazionale).

 The technical report also highlights the key trends identified in last season's campaign, including the same high-scoring tendency witnessed in the senior club competitions.
 The 15 games from the round of 16 onwards produced a goals-per-game average of 3.8 – the highest in the UEFA Youth League's seven-season history.
 As in the UEFA Champions League, crosses and cutbacks were a major source of the goals, leading to 15 of the 34 scored in Nyon – or 44% of them.